aaronmams/jekyll-now/_posts/2016-12-08-Researcher Degrees of Freedom, Gartley Patterns, and Porn.md

 ### Gartley Example 1:

 I'll start with the Gartley example from Tom O'Brien's book [The Art of Timing the Trade](https://www.amazon.com/Timing-Ultimate-Trading-Mastery-System/dp/0976352923).
-He says that the QQQ formed a Gartley 'sell' pattern between 6/18/2010 and 8/9/2010.
+He says that the QQQ (The ETF that tracks the Nasdaq 100) formed a Gartley 'sell' pattern between 6/18/2010 and 8/9/2010.

 ```R
 #the QQQ example from Tom's book